MatthiasNickles/diff-SAT/README.md

 The clauses or rules in the input can state can specify arbitrary logical constraints and dependencies among parameter or measured atoms, but of course not all such problems have a solution.

-The ASPIF input supported by delSAT is a subset of the full ASPIF specification, however, most Answer Set programs (AnsProlog programs), including disjunctive programs and programs with variables and typical ASP constructs such as integrity constraints or choice rules, can be automatically translated into the supported ASPIF format using a grounding/preprocessing step, see further below in this guide.
+The ASPIF input supported by diff-SAT is a subset of the full ASPIF specification, however, most Answer Set programs (AnsProlog programs), including disjunctive programs and programs with variables and typical ASP constructs such as integrity constraints or choice rules, can be automatically translated into the supported ASPIF format using a grounding/preprocessing step, see further below in this guide.